-APPENDIX DFF-Research Project1 (Inge Lehmann) B10: Project description.
-Must be written in the DFF project description template (see section 4.3.1) including figures, tables, etc. Excluding list of references/bibliography (must be uploaded as a separate appendix B11). х B11: List of references/bibliography for the project description. x

-APPENDIX DFF-Research Project1 (Inge Lehmann) Budget : Must be completed in the DFF mandatory budget template (see section 4.3.5) and up- loaded to e-grant as an individual file.
-Undertaking of actual financial support from other sources for the project's completion must be included in the budget. x B20: Applicant's CV - max 2 pages (see section 4.3.2) X B21: List of publications for the applicant (see section 4.3.4).
+APPENDIX OVERVIEW DFF-Research Project1 (Inge Lehmann) B10: Project description.
+It is recommended to use the DFF project description template (see section 4.3.1).
+It must include any figures, tables, etc., excluding list of references/bibliography (must be uploaded as a separate appendix B11).
+X B11 : List of references/bibliography for the project description. Х Budget : Must be completed in the DFF mandatory budget template (see section 4.3.5), and uploaded to e-grant as an individual file.
+Undertaking of actual financial support from other sources for the project's completion must be included in the budget. x B20: Applicant's CV - max 2 pages (see section 4.3.2).
+X B21: List of publications for the applicant (see section 4.3.4).
 X B40: CV (max 1 page) and list of publications for other key research participants (see section 4.3.2 and section 4.3.4).
 B41: In the case of PhD scholarships for named individuals, the following appendices must be attached: transcripts/exam certificate, CV (max 1 page), and any list of publications.
 B42: In the case of postdoctoral grants for named individuals, the following appendices must be attached: CV (max 1 page), list of publications, and PhD diploma.
 Or secondary documentation showing: a) thesis has been accepted for defence, b) positive assistant professorship evaluation ("adjunktbedømmelse"), c) qualifications corresponding to PhD level achieved in another manner or, d) declaration from supervisor on expected submission of PhD thesis within 6 months of the application deadline (PhD students).
 B51: In cases where significant parts, or all, of the project are taking place at another host institution than the administrating institution, a declaration from the host institution should be attached, stating that the project can be carried out at the location in question, including a short comment on the content of the cooperation and the most important activities.
-B52: Cooperation/support letters .
-If the project involves collaboration with organizations, companies and other users of the results or foreign partners, cooperation statements/letters of support from the project's central partners must be enclosed in the form of confirmation of cooperation and its form/content (max 1 page from each).
+B52: Cooperation/support letters.
+If the project involves collaboration with organisations, companies and other recipients of the results, or foreign partners, collaborative statements/ letters of support must be enclosed from the project's key partners in the form of confirmation of collaboration and its form/content (max 1 page from each).
 B60: Documentation for purchase of a single piece of equipment for more than DKK 500,000 excluding overhead, preferably in the form of a quote.
 B61: Documentation for the salary level of the applicant and any named participants, if the salary level is different from the collective agreement.
 B62: Documentation for the sub-contractor costs.
 B63: De minimis declarations (see section 4.3.5.9).
+B64 : Documentation of employment.
+You must attach a solemn declaration from the institution stating that your employment fulfils the requirements as outlined in section 2.3 .
+X B65 : If you have entered into an employment agreement within one of the job categories mentioned above, but have not yet started in the position, you must attach the letter of appointment .
 B90: Budget confirmation.
-Employer institution's confirmation of budget and hosting in the DFF budget signatory template (see section 4.3.6). x B64 : Documentation of employment.
-You must attach a solemn declaration from the institution stating that your employment fulfils the requirements as outlined in section 2.3 . x B65 : If you have entered into an employment agreement within one of the job categories men- tioned above, but have not yet started the appointment, you must attach the letter of appoint- ment.
+Administrating institution's confirmation of budget and hosting in the DFF budget signatory template (see section 4.3.6).
+X